RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 __Notice:__

-Although this routine is part of TUTOR, The Unicode Tools Of Rexx, it can also be used separately, as it has no dependencies on the rest of components of TUTOR.
+Although this class is part of TUTOR, The Unicode Tools Of Rexx, it can also be used separately, as it has no dependencies on the rest of components of TUTOR.